mendix/docs/content/howto/monitoring-troubleshooting/debug-microflows-remotely.md

 You will need to provide these credentials to Studio Pro to connect the debugger to the app running in the cloud.

-#### 3.1.2 Obtain Debugging Credentials from SAP S/4 HANA cloud
+#### 3.1.2 Obtain Debugging Credentials from SAP S/4 HANA Cloud

 If your application is on the SAP S/4 HANA cloud, you will need to set the password in the SAP Cockpit:

 1. Log in to the SAP Cockpit and go to your application's settings page.

-2. Go to your application -> User-Provided Variables
+2. Go to your application > User-Provided Variables.

 3. Click on the button 'Add variable' and add 'DEBUGGER_PASSWORD' and the password.
 Both are case-sensitive.